thenativeweb/roboter/README.md

 ### From 6.x to 7.x

 roboter 7.x introduced support for TypeScript, but at the same time dropped support for Babel.
-However, TypeScript support is completely optional, so if you stick to vanilla JavaScript, everything continues to work as expected.
+However, TypeScript support is completely optional.
 If you want to use TypeScript, simply put a `tsconfig.json` file into the root of your package, and that's it (especially, you do not have to install TypeScript, since roboter includes TypeScript out of the box).

+Pre/Post test tasks are now expected to be standalone executables instead of modules exporting async functions.

 ### From 5.x to 6.x